-Spirit Airlines is one of the several ultra-low-cost carriers based in the United States.
+Spirit Airlines is one of the several U.S. ultra-low-cost carriers.
 With a really restrictive fare model and no-frills planes, Spirit is certainly not for everyone.

-There are many complexities and restrictions when booking Spirit tickets that most travelers may not be aware of since their tickets only include the bare bones.
+There are many complexities and restrictions when booking Spirit tickets that most travelers may not be aware of since its tickets only include the bare bones.